GenesysCloudBlueprints/vonage-video-blueprint/blueprint/index.md

 1. Go to the [repository](https://github.com/GenesysAppFoundry/genesyscloud-vonage) and clone it to your machine.

+### Create an Implicit Grant OAuth

+1. Login to your Genesys Cloud organization and create a new OAuth API (Implicit Grant).
+[Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
+2. Take note of the Client ID.
+It will be used in the configuration of the project.

 ### Create a Client Credentials OAuth Grant for Genesys Cloud

 1. Login to your Genesys Cloud organization and create a new OAuth API (Client Credentials Grant).
 [Create an OAuth Client](https://help.mypurecloud.com/articles/create-an-oauth-client/)
 2. Set the admin role for the OAuth client.
-3. Modify [config.js](https://github.com/MyPureCloud/vonage-video-blueprint/blob/master/config.js) from the blueprint repository and enter the credentials for Genesys Cloud.
+3. Take note of the Client ID and Client Secret.

 ### Create or use existing Vonage Video API credentials

 1. Create or open an existing Vonage Video project from your Vonage account.
 The project needs to be a Custom Project (OpenTok API) and not an Embed Project.
-2. Take note of the Project API Key and Project secret, then modify [config.js](https://github.com/MyPureCloud/vonage-video-blueprint/blob/master/config.js) with those values.
+2. Take note of the Project API Key and Project secret.

+### Create a configuration file

+1. In the project directory, make a copy of the [sample-config.js](https://github.com/MyPureCloud/vonage-video-blueprint/blob/master/sample-config.js) file and rename it to **config.js**.
+2. Enter the values required in the file.

 ### Run the NodeJS web server